 The 7/14/11 decision also sort of punted the ball over to the legislature (so to speak) by holding that although Mass. filing fees for appeals of parking tickets to the courts were higher than those of other states, it was up to the state legislature and not the courts to set the amounts of those fees.

 Thus, (consistent with the Mass.
-Supreme Court’s ruling) the ACLU and Vincent have been supporting a bill to change the law in the last several legislative sessions of the Mass.
-State Legislature.
-For the 2015-2016 legislative session (the 189th session), the bill we are supporting is H1576.
-This new version of the bill has been expanded to include appeals of bicycle violation tickets as well as parking ticket appeals.
-The bill’s sponsors are Rep. Byron Rushing (D-Boston, South End), the Assistant Majority Leader, and Rep. Evandro Carvalho (D-Dorchester).
+Supreme Court’s ruling) the ACLU and Vincent have been supporting a bill in the last several legislative sessions of the Mass.
+State Legislature to change the law.
+For the 2017-2018 legislative session (the 190th session), the bill we are supporting is H2340.
+This version of the bill includes appeals of bicycle violation tickets as well as parking ticket appeals.
+The bill’s sponsors are Rep. Byron Rushing (D-Boston, South End), the Assistant Majority Leader, Rep. Denise Provost (D-Middlesex), and Rep. Carlos Gonzalez (D-Springfield).
 The bill would change the law by sending parking ticket appeals (and bicycle ticket appeals) to Small Claims court and it would limit the filing fees (to $20 or 25% of the ticket amount, whichever is less) and it would make the filing fee refundable if the appellant prevails.
 (Doesn’t that sound more sensible than paying a non-refundable filing fee of $275 to appeal a parking ticket in Superior Court?)
 The bill currently sits with the Joint Committee on the Judiciary.

 Vincent Gillespie, the author of this website and the plaintiff in the case of Vincent Gillespie et al vs. City of Northampton was interviewed on the radio about this issue several times and there were several favorable news articles, including an excellent editorial piece in the Boston Globe article dated 6/28/14.